 Publishing Trendsetter is where young book professionals (those who started their careers 10 years ago or less) can gather guidance and share knowledge and ideas.
 But just as importantly, it’s a place for veterans to engage with the industry’s most creative and gifted up-and-comers.

 Sam Howard started her career in publishing at W.W.
 Norton and Company, as an editorial intern, and then worked for two years on the literary agency side of things at the Joy Harris Literary Agency and then the Waxman Leavell Literary Agency.
 A graduate of Grand Valley State University with degrees in English & Women and Gender Studies, Sam is also a crafter, hiker, and lover of the Midwest.
-She is an Editor and Social Media Manager at Publishing Trendsetter and Associate at Market Partners International.
-Send her emails about thoughts on being a young person in the publishing industry or that book you just can’t put down at email@example.com
+She is an Editor and Social Media Manager at Publishing Trendsetter as well as Publishing Trends and Manager at Market Partners International.
+Send her emails about thoughts on being a young person in the publishing industry or that book you just can’t put down at firstname.lastname@example.org

 REGULAR BLOGGERS INCLUDE: